Vikki Howells

-Vikki Howells is a Welsh Labour and Co-operative politician serving as Minister for Further and Higher Education since September 2024.
-Since May 2016, she has also been the Member of the Senedd for Cynon Valley.
+Vikki Howells is a Welsh Labour and Co-operative politician.
+She is a Member of the Senedd, initially for Cynon Valley from 2016 to 2026, and then for Pontypridd Cynon Merthyr.
+She served as Minister for Further and Higher Education from September 2024 to May 2026.
 Before her election to the Senedd, Howells was a teacher, with a background in History.

 Background and personal life

 Howells was brought up in Cwmbach, Rhondda Cynon Taf, Wales.
 She was educated at St John the Baptist School, a Church in Wales secondary school in Aberdare.
 She studied International and Welsh history at the University of Wales, Cardiff, and graduated with a Bachelor of Arts degree.
 She remained at Cardiff to undertake postgraduate study in Modern Welsh History, and graduated with a Master of Arts degree.

 Her partner was Hefin David, former MS for the neighbouring Caerphilly constituency.

 Career

 Teaching career

 Before her election to the Senedd, Howells was a history teacher and the assistant head of sixth form at St Cenydd Comprehensive School in Caerphilly, South Wales.